- Table of Contents

 Cognitive Psychology

 Cognitive psychology plays a significant role in event planning.
 Event organisers can leverage cognitive principles to design event layouts that enhance memory and learning.
-For example, seating arrangements that encourage interaction and engagement can lead to a more positive and lasting impression of the event.
+For example, seating arrangements encouraging interaction and engagement can lead to a more positive and lasting impression of the event.

 The Serial Position Effect

 The Serial Position Effect suggests that people tend to remember the first and last items in a series.
-Event organisers can use this knowledge to ensure that the opening and closing moments of an event are especially memorable.
+Event organisers can use this knowledge to ensure that an event's opening and closing moments are especially memorable.
 This might involve starting with an attention-grabbing keynote speaker and ending with a powerful closing ceremony.

 Emotional Engagement